SethClydesdale/colloquial-kansai-dictionary/README.md

 ### Using the Offline Version
 If you're using the offline version you'll have to unzip the files.
-Once you've done that, you can access all the study resources by opening any of the **index.html** files in the browser of your choice.
+Once you've done that, you can access the website offline by opening any of the **index.html** files in the browser of your choice.
 It should have the same experience as the online version, however, whenever new changes are made they will not be available; you'll have to download the latest version of the repository to get them.

 ### Keyboard Shortcuts